matix-io/react-native-square-pos/README.md

 Additionally, because this is a young project:

-- `UNKNOWN_IOS_ERROR` if the response from Square SDK wasn't handled by this package.
+- `UNKNOWN_IOS_ERROR`, `UNKNOWN_ANDROID_ERROR`, if the response from Square SDK wasn't handled by this package.
 In this case, `originalCode` will be available, passing on what was returned from Square SDK.